nodejs/node/doc/api/events.markdown

 ```

 Using the `eventEmitter.once()` method, it is possible to register a listener
-that is immediately unregistered after it is called.
+that is unregistered before it is called.

 ```js
 const myEmitter = new MyEmitter();